onsi/gomega/index.md

 ---

+## Using Gomega with Golang's XUnit-style Tests

+Though Gomega is tailored to work best with Ginkgo it is easy to use Gomega with Golang's XUnit style tests.
+Here's how: me know.

+To use Gomega with Golang's XUnit style tests:

+    func TestFarmHasCow(t *testing.T) {
+        RegisterTestingT(t)

+        f := farm.New([]string{"Cow", "Horse"})
+        Expect(f.HasCow()).To(BeTrue(), "Farm should have cow")
+    }

+There are two caveats:

+- You **must** register the `t *testing.T` passed to your test with Gomega before you make any assertions associated with that test.
+So every `Test...` function in your suite should have the `RegisterTestingT(t)` line.
+- Gomega uses a global (singleton) fail handler.
+This has the benefit that you don't need to pass the fail handler down to each test, but does mean that *you cannot run your XUnit style tests in parallel with Gomega*.
+If you find this odious, open an issue on Github and let

+> Gomega tests written with Ginkgo *can* be run in parallel using the `ginkgo` CLI.
+This is because Ginkgo runs it's parallel specs in different *processes* whereas the default Golang test runner runs parallel tests in the *same* process.
+The latter approach makes your test suite susceptible to test pollution and is avoided by Ginkgo.

+---

 ##Making Assertions

 Gomega provides two notations for making assertions.
 These notations are functionally equivalent and their differences are purely aesthetic.